RussMaxwell/MyAzure-TerraformTemplates/AZ_Virtual-WAN_with_Vnets/readme.md

 ## Instructions for the template

 Within the variables.tf file, you'll need to update four variables.
 Add your own subscription ID, tenantID, username and a password for the virtual machine.
 After that, you should be good to go.
-When I test, I like to put the files on a file share in Azure Cloud Shell since it comes with terraform installed.
+When I test, I like to put the files on a Storage Account/file share that's used by Azure Cloud Shell.
+Azure Cloud Shell comes with Terraform installed.
 To see more details around this check out:

 https://docs.microsoft.com/en-us/azure/cloud-shell/example-terraform-bash